 Are you ready for an outdoor adventure?

 We've teamed up with Butterfly Conservation to offer a brand new way for schools to experience our amazing outdoor environment.
-Come and enjoy a free two-hour outdoor lesson right in the heart of Magdalen Hill Down reserve before heading to the Science Centre to experience an exciting new environmental workshop.
+Come and enjoy a free two-hour outdoor lesson right in the heart of Magdalen Hill Down reserve before heading to the Science Centre to explore the two floors of hands-on exhibits.

 Did you know that the Science Centre is just a five minute walk from Butterfly Conservation's Magdalen Hill Down reserve?
 Part of the South Downs National Park, Magdalen Hill Down is home to thirty-six different species of butterfly.
 You'll spot lots of wildflowers, insects and other wildlife here, many of which cannot be found anywhere else.
 It's also been designated as a Site of Importance for Nature Conservation by Hampshire County Council.
 Wow!